Create tasks that download files while your app is inactive.

 Optionally, set the

-earliestproperty to schedule the download to begin at some point in the future.
+earliestproperty to schedule the download to begin at a particular point in the future.
 The download isn’t guaranteed to begin at precisely this time, but it won’t start sooner.

-To help the system efficiently schedule network activity, set the properties
+To help the system schedule network activity efficiently, set the properties

 Of Bytes Client Expects To Send